JoLiKMC/NotANewcomer/README.md

 * Initial version.

 ### v1.0.2
-* Changed how the AddOn functions
+* Changed how the AddOn triggers
+  * Swapped out "`VARIABLES_LOADED`" trigger with "`CHAT_SYSTEM_MESSAGE`<br>
-  * Instead of doing its thing on first load, it waits for the first system message to pop up.<br>
+The AddOn still works exactly as it did before, but instead of doing its thing on first load, it waits for the first system message ("Welcome to Turtle WoW!") to pop up.
-The AddOn still works exactly as it did before, but it just uses a different trigger.
 Which unfortunately means that it *still* won't auto-quit the guild on a fresh character…

+### v1.0.5
+* Changed how the AddOn triggers again
+  * Swapped out "`CHAT_SYSTEM_MESSAGE`" trigger with "`UI_INFO_MESSAGE`
+  * Moved the line "`local guildName=GetGuildInfo("player")`" under the "`if (IsInGuild()) then`" command<br>
+After much trial-and-error, I finally got the bloody thing to do its job in a way I find acceptable.<br>
+For some reason I can't explain, the AddOn was completely blind to the guild on a fresh character.
+I tried using `UI_INFO_MESSAGE` instead of the other things and it didn't work.
+Then, after more tinkering, I moved the `GetGuildInfo` line down and… yep.
+That's all it took.
+So now, the AddOn works (more or less) as it's supposed to!